 NOTE CHANGES IN DEADLINES!!!
 The priority date for submission of the Internship Agreement Form (http://tinyurl.com/h7hcezm) to the Coordinator is Sept.
 1. The very last possible date for submission to the Coordinator is Sept.
 13 but please don’t wait until that date if you can get it in earlier.
 NO EXCEPTIONS to the Sept.
 13 deadline!
 If you are a graduating senior at the end of Fall 2016 you must complete the internship to complete your degree requirements.

 CCJS students who need to enroll in the internship Fall 2016 or later are required to fill out the Prospective Intern form (this form was updated on 11.16.15).
 Fyi, there may well be additional internship vacancies available to students who complete this form that are not listed below.

 Get started thinking about internships and check boxes as you complete

 the steps.
-Figure out where you are in the process (step A, B or
+Figure out where you are in the process (step A, Beginning the Process; step B, Enrolling in & Beginning Your Internship; or

-Your internship does not begin until your actual internship placement has been approved by the intern coordinator--i.e., a TBA internship will not satisfy this requirement.
-Failure to complete this requirement means that you will not get credit for work toward your internship.
+Students with TBA internships in Spring 2016 or earlier: Your internship does not begin until your actual internship placement has been approved by the intern coordinator--i.e., you must complete a new intern agreement form (a printable one is available at The IAF is available online (http://tinyurl.com/h7hcezm), at the place you want to intern.
+A TBA internship does not satisfy this requirement.
+Failure to complete this requirement may well mean that you will not get credit for work toward your internship.

 Be sure to routinely check your SSU email address for email about internships.